othiym23/node-continuation-local-storage/README.md

 Bind a function to the specified namespace.
 Works analogously to `Function.bind()` or `domain.bind()`.
-If context is omitted, it will default to the currently active context in the namespace.
+If context is omitted, it will default to the currently active context in the namespace, or create a new context if none is currently defined.

 ### namespace.bindEmitter(emitter)